SysKitTeam/docs-point/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 ---
-description: This article describes all information presented in Syskit Point Dashboard.
+description: This article describes all the information presented in the Syskit Point Dashboard.
 ---

 # Control Your Microsoft 365 Environment